 - hot lunch trucks

-All Mobile Food Facilities are required to have a valid permit sticker at all times for the county where food is being sold.
+All Mobile Food Facilities are required to have a valid permit sticker at all times, from the county, where food is being sold.

 To obtain a permit, the vehicle must meet all requirements, submit a commissary verification form, complete a mobile food facility application, pay the annual permit fee, and pass an inspection.